 - Use adverbs when they are most needed.

-- If the adverb isn't helping or weak, remove it.
+- If the adverb isn't helping, remove it.

 - If the verb or adjective works great without the adverb, remove it.

-- Overused adverbs are 'really' and 'very', make sure they are necessary before adding them.
+- The adverbs "really" and "very" are overused a lot.
+Make sure they are truly necessary before adding them.